turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-vault-dapp.md

 Awesome!, our Vault Smart Contract is now in Alfajores, and we can deposit funds into it, lock them, and withdraw them.

-Let's build an interface in react for our Vault Smart Contract next.
+Let's build an interface in React for our Vault Smart Contract next.

 ## Interface with the Vault Smart Contract

-First, let's initialize our react app:
+First, let's initialize our react app, we can do this within our node/truffle project directory we have been working on:

 ```bash
 npx create-react-app my-vault-interface